Skip Header

 1. Number of credit cards held

-27% of Hong Kong respondents reported feeling stress due to debt repayment, the Fidelity Global Sentiment Survey1 reveals.
-Paying off high-interest credit card debt can make individuals feel suffocated.
-It is advisable to utilise credit cards wisely to prevent us from falling into any debt crisis, so how many credit cards are enough?
+61% of Hong Kong respondents reported being impacted at work due to the stress from debt repayment, the Fidelity Global Sentiment Survey1 reveals.
+Paying off high-interest credit card debt can make individuals feel overwhelmed.
+It is advisable to use credit cards wisely to avoid falling into any debt crisis, so how many cards are enough?

 As a rule of thumb, two to three credit cards should cover one’s daily needs.
 Having too many credit cards can be a hassle.
 As credit card debt has to be repaid monthly, and each card may have a different repayment date, missing payment for a card results in high service charges and interest.
 If cardholders forget to request a waiver, they are also subject to annual fee payments.